ad-fraud/M5K/README.md

 # M5K

+#### more information on the MEDIA5K Challenge here: http://botlab.io/media5k

 starter kit for MEDIA5K challenge where the goal is to accurately identify spam sites

 First and foremost, the script provided here is intented for research use only and for anything larger than a few thousand sites, you should use Alexa and WOT API access instead.